 Bike Rack Sculptures

-In February 2010, the DAA hosted a community-wide charrette, asking participants to create a vision and that will transform Congress Avenue into an active, vibrant and walkable gateway to the city.
+In February 2010, we hosted a community-wide charrette, asking participants to create a vision and that will transform Congress Avenue into an active, vibrant and walkable gateway to the city.
 The resulting plan laid the groundwork for several momentum projects as well as a new urban design initiative for the avenue.

 Imagine Congress: Linking the Pieces Together

-In summer 2013, the DAA hired Don Stastny, FAIA, FAICP, founder and CEO of STASTNY architects, llc to conduct a success audit and interview over 100 Congress Avenue property owners and stakeholders.
+In summer 2013, the Downtown Alliance hired Don Stastny, FAIA, FAICP, founder and CEO of STASTNY architects, llc to conduct a success audit and interview over 100 Congress Avenue property owners and stakeholders.
 The purpose of the audit was to inform the DAA about the progress that had been made over the past five years and what stakeholders wanted to see going forward.

 On September 6, 2013, Mr. Stastny presented his findings at a breakfast presentation to stakeholders and community leaders.
 The 40-minute presentation outlined the feedback from the stakeholders and recommendations on what the DAA, City of Austin, and property owners should focus on going forward.
 Congress Avenue is more than just a great street, it really can and should act as the spine of downtown that links the evolving districts of the CBD together.